crimx/observable-hooks/docs/guide/migration.md

 v4 is not compatible with TypeScript 3.

-1. remove all the readonly deps of `useObservable` and `useLayoutObservable`.
+1. remove the readonly modifier of `useObservable` and `useLayoutObservable` dependency list.